 Brown County Commission

-Brown County Sheriff John Merchant reported there are 27 inmates – 23 males and four females – currently at the Brown County Jail.
+Brown County Sheriff John Merchant reported that there are 16 male inmates in the county jail.

 Also at the meeting:

-The next regular meeting was held Monday, Oct.
-23. These minutes were not available at The Herald’s press time.
+The next regular meeting was held on Monday, Aug.
+5. These minutes were not available at The Herald’s press time.